Order A Home Sleep Study for Your Child

 How will I get the sleep apnea test results?
 Do you mail them to me or my doctor?

 - You will receive the home sleep study results in a secure email.
 We do not send the results to anyone else unless you have completed a medical information release form and explicitly directed us to send the test results to a third party.

 If the test shows sleep apnea, how do I go about getting a CPAP machine for my child?

 - CPAP machines, humidifiers and masks are considered "legacy" medical equipment and require a valid prescription from a qualified healthcare professional.
 If your child tests positive for sleep apnea and you decide that you want to pursue CPAP treatment, your two options are:

 - Schedule an online sleep doctor appointment with our physician.

 - Take your sleep study test report to your doctor and ask him/her for a prescription for a CPAP machine.

 If my child's sleep study shows that he or she has sleep apnea, will my child have to go into a sleep lab to do a titration sleep study?

 - Our physician, Dr. Krainin, treats the majority of patients with an auto-CPAP machine or auto-BPAP machine.
-This prevents your child from having to have a titration study.
+This prevents your child from having to have an in-lab titration study.
 Auto-adjusting machines do require follow-up appointments to verify the effectiveness of the treatment and adjust the machine settings as needed.
-Some patients with more complex forms of sleep apnea may be required to go to a sleep lab for a full-night sleep study.
+Some patients with more complex forms of sleep apnea may be required to go to a sleep lab for a titration sleep study.

 Home sleep study vs. in-lab sleep study: Is a home sleep apnea test as good as an in-lab sleep study?